joemasilotti/masilotti.com/_posts/2018-08-07-testing-uialertcontroller.md

 controller.present(alert, animated: true, completion: nil)
 ```

-In summary, you set the title and message, add some actions, then present the alert on a `UIViewController`.
+In description, you set the title and message, add some actions, then present the alert on a `UIViewController`.

 ## What to Test